tarantool/doc/doc/tooling/tt_cli/log.rst

 ``tt log`` prints the last lines of instance logs.

-To print 10 last log lines of all instances of the ``app`` application:
+To print 10 last log lines of all the ``app`` application instances:

 ..  code-block:: console